 The report reviews the emerging field of Geographic Information Systems (GIS) in 1989, and summarizes its administrative and technical applications.
 It discusses information systems in urban management, the development of computer mapping and geographic information systems, the use of GIS in urban management, the management of streets and utilities, and potential system expansions for the technology.

 A history of using GIS systems in urban development is related to I2UD’s latest focus on Artificial Intelligence (AI) geographic imaging systems.
-Early concepts from 1989 can be compared to—or demonstrate the origins of—modern GIS mapping technologies like Artificial Intelligence (AI).
+Early concepts from 1989 can be compared to—or demonstrate the origins of—modern GIS mapping technologies.

 Excerpt